Lapin0t/phd-manuscript/main/03_substitution.typ

 #yann[Ci-dessus faire explicitement apparaitre que ce sont les définitions respectives de assignment et de renaming, probablement dans un environnement definition tant qu'à faire.]

 #remark[
-  As contexts are finite, assignments are maps with finite domain, and can thus be tabulated and represented as tuples.
+  As contexts are finite, assignments are maps with finite domain, and may thus be tabulated and represented as tuples.
 The tuple representation makes intensional equality of assignments better behaved.
 However as other parts of my Coq development already depend on setoids, I will not shy away from